Erin McLeod: FF USV Jena

 On January 25, 2018, McLeod signed for FF USV Jena in Germany for the second half of the 2017–18 Bundesliga season.
 McLeod made her debut on February 25 in a 1–1 draw with Werder Bremen.
-In total she made eight appearances, keeping two clean sheets and conceding 13 goals as the team finished bottom and was relegated.
+In total she made eight appearances, keeping two clean sheets and conceding 13 goals.
+The team finished bottom of the league and was relegated.

 SC Sand

-Following USV Jena's relegation, McLeod remained in the Bundesliga after signing a contract with SC Sand in June 2018.
-A combination of reoccurring injuries and squad competition meant McLeod was only included in three matchday squads as a substitute during the first half of the season, failing to make an appearance before having her contract mutually terminated in November 2018 in order to pursue a playing opportunity in Sweden.
+Following USV Jena's relegation, McLeod signed a contract with SC Sand, remaining in the Bundesliga.
+A combination of recurring injuries and squad competition meant McLeod was only included in three matchday squads as a substitute during the first half of the season, failing to make an appearance before having her contract mutually terminated in November 2018.

 Växjö DFF

-On November 18, 2018, McLeod returned to the Damallsvenskan with Växjö DFF ahead of the 2019 season.
+On November 18, 2018, McLeod returned to the Damallsvenskan, signing with Växjö DFF ahead of the 2019 season.
 She made her debut for the club on February 9, 2019, in a 1–0 Svenska Cupen defeat to Göteborg.
-She made her first league appearance on April 17, 2019, playing 16 minutes against Linköpings FC before substituting off injured.
+She made her first league appearance on April 17, 2019, playing 16 minutes against Linköpings FC before being substituted off injured.

 Orlando Pride

 On February 14, 2020, McLeod returned to the NWSL, signing for Orlando Pride on a one-year contract with an option for an additional year.
-With preseason and the ensuing NWSL schedule canceled due to the COVID-19 pandemic, McLeod was unable to feature for Orlando in 2020 after the Pride were also forced to withdraw from the return to play 2020 NWSL Challenge Cup following multiple positive COVID-19 tests among both players and staff.
+With preseason and the upcoming league schedule canceled due to the COVID-19 pandemic, McLeod was unable to feature for Orlando in 2020 after the Pride were also forced to withdraw from the return to play 2020 NWSL Challenge Cup following multiple positive COVID-19 tests among both players and staff.
 On January 24, 2023, Orlando announced McLeod would be departing the club to relocate to Iceland, the home country of wife and teammate Gunnhildur Jónsdóttir following their marriage earlier in the month.